I was born and raised in the

 Pennsylvania with my husband and our three cats (actually we

-galleries and I exhibit at six to ten Fine Art shows each year.
+galleries and I exhibit at several Fine Art shows each year.

 As a child, I was mesmerized by dance.
 I